Remedy Geotechnics Ltd. Standard Terms

 6.9 Following the thirtieth day after the Client has received the Consultant’s report (where applicable), the Consultant may dispose of all drilling samples and any other test specimens.

-7. Toxic or Hazardous Substances
+7. Toxic or Hazardous Substances and Mould

 7.1 The Client shall have notified the Consultant of any known or suspected Dangers when requesting the Proposal or as soon as the Client becomes aware of them.